 - Lessons are related to community and human capacities.

 - Students collaborate with people from different schools, different countries, and different cultures to work on a common issue.

-- Curriculum designed to incorporate skills and intelligence.
+- Curriculum is designed to incorporate skills and intelligence.
 Project-based lessons, no more textbooks.

 - Teachers become tutors or learning catalysts.
-Students to interact with scientist, politician, etc.,
+Students to interact with scientists, politicians, etc.,

 - Foster a love of learning.